I really want the antenna installed in my attic. Will that work?

 Will I save money by going to *big box store* and purchasing supplies for you to install?

 No!
-We shop around and purchase everything in quantity.
+We shop around and purchase everything in quantity, often direct from the manufacturer.
 We can offer you better quality at lower prices than most retail offerings.

 I’m thinking of purchasing *antenna from big box store* Will you install it for me?